| Forever

 would lie through the cloakroom, into the playground and through a gate

+in the wall to the small cottage where the caretaker lived.
 To the boy it felt like a holiday, a small relief from the tedium of

 exercises involving pounds, shillings and pence so he walked through the